POSTECH-CVLab/PyTorch-StudioGAN/README.md

 - h5py
 - tqdm

-You can easily install the environment setting that we used as follows:
+You can easily install the environment setting we used as follows:

 ```
 conda env create -f environment.yml -n StudioGAN